fongandrew/meteor-instance-vars/README.md

 Template.myTemplate.helpers({
   // instance.getVars returns a dict with all of the variables set with
   // instnace.createVars.
-The helper below would presumably used as a
+The helper below would presumably be used as a
   // {{#with data}} block.
   data: function() {
     return Template.instance().getVars();